darshilkapadia168/react-concept-hub/README.md

 Consuming shared values using useContext

-Managing global state for themes, user data, or settings
+Managing global state such as user data, theme, or settings